Bizmundo/dataviz-final-project/README.md

 This visualization project attempt to help the user answer the following questions:

+ * Is there any spacial pattern on the location of the stops and searches?
+ * How does the temporal trend of the stop and search look on the map?
  * Is there any correlation between stop and search type and race?
  * Is there any correlation between object of search and race?
  * Is there any relationship between stop and search outcome and race?
- * Is there any spacial pattern on the location of the stops and searches?
- * How does the temporal trend of the stop and search look?

 ### The Kent County (UK) police stop and search interactive map
 It displays the location of the stop and search on the map.
 It has a combo box that helps the user overlay other attributes on the map.
-It helps user discover whether there is a spacial correlation between the stop & search data attribute and race.
+It helps user discover whether there is a spatial pattern between the stop & search data attribute and race.

 The race dropdown menu contains:
 * All